kpetrova/kpetrova.github.io/README.md

 # You may use the option to disable the footnote, "Powered by Jekyll and Minimal Light theme."
 enable_footnote: true

-# Auto Dark Mode
-# You may use the option to disable the automatic dark theme
-auto_dark_mode: true

 # Font
 # You can use this option to choose between Serif or Sans Serif fonts.
 font: "Serif" # or "Sans Serif"